-Most Zion's members and families live within the Greenville Area.
+Most Zion's members and families live within the Greenville Borough.
 Some long term families live in the Jamestown and Shenango areas.
+Residents of the poorest neighborhoods generally do not attend Zion's.

 How are the demographics of the community currently shaping ministry, or not?